This post is also available in: French

 How to get around San Francisco

-The best way to get around San Francisco is by public transport, either Muni bus or metro, or cable car.
+The best way to get around San Francisco is by public transport, either the Muni bus or metro or cable car.
 With the CityPass and the 3-day Muni passport, you can use any bus, metro, or cable car to get around the city.
-If you’re in town for more than 3 days, you can purchase a separate pass.
+If you’re in town for more than three days, you can purchase a separate pass.

 Uber and taxis are also prevalent, though you may find there are places these cars cannot go.

 San Francisco is a fantastic city to spend a few days in.
 From its history as a pre-American settlement to its emergence as a thriving port and one of the gateways to America, San Francisco holds a lot of secrets.

 You can explore these in the many buildings that survived the 1906 earthquake and in the ghost tours of the city’s underground.
 Explore the culture of the city in the Mission, at the Ferry Building, and at Ghirardelli Square.

 The influences of both Asian and Spanish-Mexican cultures are very evident here, as is the current focus on local producers and products.
 Four days in San Francisco will introduce you to the wonders of this western city, and you’ll probably want to come back for more.

 For more information on San Francisco, check the official page here.